American Export-Isbrandtsen Lines: Isbrandtsen Steamship Company

 In 1917, Hans Isbrandtsen formed a shipping company name Hans Isbrandtsen Inc. in Delaware and the Pan American Terminal & Dock Corporation in New York City.
 The shipping company underwent changes when Hans Isbrandtsen and his cousin A. P. Møller, the shipping magnate who formed the great Maersk Line, began a joint venture in 1919 forming the Isbrandtsen-Moller Company (ISMOLCO) in New York.
 ISMOLCO grew rapidly when in 1928, a long-term agreement was reached with Ford Motor Corporation, shipping auto parts and general cargo for Japan, China and the Philippines via the Panama Canal.
 Isbrandtsen founded the Isbrandtsen Steamship Company in 1939 to operate ships in areas where ISMOLCO was not involved.
 In 1940, this joint venture dramatically transformed due to "Permanent Special Instructions One" issued by Møller, upon which A. P. Møller's son Mærsk Mc-Kinney Møller was made a partner.
 In 1941, the joint venture ended.
 Møller and his son went on to found the Interseas Shipping Co., Inc., the predecessor to the Moller Steamship Company, an agent for the Mærsk Line in the United States While Interseas Shipping Co., Inc., operated mainly in the Atlantic, Isbrandtsen Steamship Company traded mainly in the Far East.
 Hans's son Jakob took over the company in 1953 upon Hans's passing and bought American Export Lines in 1960.
 The purchase was approved by the United States Maritime Administration in 1962.
 Jakob Isbrandtsen merged Isbrandtsen Co. with American Export Lines in 1964 to form American Export & Isbrandtsen Lines, which a year later changed its name to American Export-Isbrandtsen Lines.

+In the 1950s Jakob Isbrandtsen was approached by Andrés Andai, a Hungarian immigrant in Chile involved in iron mining.
+They formed a partnership where Isbrandtsen gained exclusive rights to transport Andai's Chilean iron ore to the United States where he had a deal with United Steel, while Isbrandtsen also injected capital to Andai's company Compañía Minera Santa Fe gaining a 40% stake in it.
+This business model was later in 1966 denounced in the National Congress of Chile by Senator Aniceto Rodríguez as "suspicious".
+After Andai's death in 1960 Isbrandtsen sold its stakes to Philipp Brothers which came to own 90% of Compañia Minera Santa Fe.